 The osteopathic physician must:

-- take appropriate action to protect patients from risk if the physician has good reason to believe that they or a colleague may not be fit to practice or when unprofessional behavior compromises patient care or represents a threat to patients or others (e.g., impairment, substance abuse, incompetence, unethical conduct, inappropriate relationships).
+- take appropriate action to protect patients from risk if the physician has good reason to believe that they or a colleague may not be fit to practice or when unprofessional behavior compromises patient care or represents a threat to patients or others (e.g., impairment, substance use, incompetence, unethical conduct, inappropriate relationships, discriminatory practices).

 DEFINITION

-The osteopathic physician must demonstrate sensitivity, respect, and responsiveness to a diverse and heterogeneous patient population, including but not limited to diversity in culture, religion, age, gender, sexual orientation, socioeconomic circumstances, mental and physical disabilities, and military personnel and their families.
+The osteopathic physician must demonstrate sensitivity, respect, and responsiveness to all patients with respect to culture, religion, age, gender, sexual orientation, socioeconomic circumstances, and mental and physical abilities.

 MEASURED OUTCOMES